wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-planned-maintenance.md

 <!--Image reference-->
 ![][image2]

-Use the viewer to determine which virtual machines are configured in a multi-instance configuration using the Azure portal, Azure PowerShell, or Azure CLI.
+Use the viewer to determine which virtual machines are configured in a multi-instance configuration using the Azure  portal  Portal   Preview , Azure PowerShell, or Azure CLI.
 For example, to determine which virtual machines are in a multi-instance configuration, you can browse the list of virtual machines with the Availability Set column added to the virtual machines browse dialog.
 In the following example, the Example-VM1 and Example-VM2 virtual machines are in a muilti-instance configuration:

 <!--Image reference-->
 ![][image4]